Troubleshooting your Apple Mac: tips and tricks

 • Better organise and streamline your email account(s).

 What level is the course and do I need any particular skills?

 This course is for beginners, with some familiarity with Apple Mac computers and online use.

 How will I be taught, and will there be any work outside the class?

-Student must have access to an Apple computer for practical work.
+Each student has access to a computer for practical work.
 You will be taught using a range of techniques including workshops, short lectures, demonstrations, practical exercises, tutorials, group and individual.
-No work outside the class.

 Are there any other costs?
 Is there anything I need to bring?